10 Tips To Stay Healthy This Winter

 You should have been washing your hands regularly before the pandemic, but now you have no excuse.
 Hand washing is essential for reducing infection, and you should be doing it thoroughly and frequently.
 If you’re still unsure how best to keep your hands hygienic, make sure to follow our 5 steps to hand washing.
 Hot soapy water still does the trick.

 Plenty of shops and bars are offering a squirt of hand sanitiser at the door, but for reliability you can’t beat having your own on the go.
-Make sure you’re using a 75%+ alcohol hand sanitiser if you really want to kill any microscopic nasties, whether in gel or spray form.
+Make sure you’re using an anti bacterial hand gel if you really want to kill any microscopic nasties, whether in gel or spray form.

 Wear Your Mask